 Showerloop – Save 33.000L of water each year

-Usually, one minute of shower requires 10 liters of water [efn_note]https://www.gwmwater.org.au/conserving-water/saving-water/how-much-water-you-use[/efn_note].
-With Showerloop, whether you stay in the shower for a minute or an hour, this shower will always require the same amount of water: 10 liters, not less, not more.
+Usually, one minute of shower requires 10 litres of water 1.
+With Showerloop, whether you stay in the shower for a minute or an hour, this shower will always require the same amount of water: no more, no less than 10 litres.

-Moreover, Showerloop is also an accessible and cost-effective technology.
+Moreover, Showerloop is an accessible and cost-effective technology.
 The materials used come from hardware stores.
-Jason also made a tutorial video to encourage people to built the shower themself, and it doesn’t look that tricky!
+Jason also made a tutorial video to encourage people to build the shower themselves, and it doesn’t look that tricky!
 Jason’s showers cost between 100 and 200 euros.
-And if you make it yourself, it will much less expensive.
+And if you make it yourself, it will much cheaper.